flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/splitting-a-document.md

 ## Prerequisites

-1. **Access Permissions**: Ensure that you have the necessary permissions to perform updates or deletions on document files.
+1. **Access Permissions**: Ensure that you have the necessary permissions to use documents plugin.
 The user account used for these operations should have the required access rights.

 2. **Kafka Configuration**: Verify that the Kafka messaging system is properly configured and accessible.
 The documents plugin relies on Kafka for communication between nodes.